Soul-stirring views and incredible wildlife encounters are only the tip of the iceberg on an Antarctic Circle cruise.

 - snug-fitting beanie

-- swimwear – for your Antarctic dip (optional, but totally worth it!), and swimming in the pool aboard the Ocean Endeavour
+- bathers – for your Antarctic dip (optional, but totally worth it!), and swimming in the pool aboard the Ocean Endeavour

 - sun protection – yup, it’s sunny enough to get burnt in Antarctica!